“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

-In early days the genetic map is used only for the visible or distinguishable characters like eye colour, body colour, hight and wing shape etc in fruit-fly.
+In the early days, the genetic map is used only for the visible or distinguishable characters like eye color, body color, height and wing shape, etc in fruit-fly.

 Now, genetic mapping is used for visible as well as biochemical characteristics and the disease-causing gene can be mapped on a chromosome.

-STR, short tandem repeats is one of useful microsatellite marker used in the genetic marker technique.
+STR, short tandem repeats is one of the useful microsatellite markers used in the genetic marker technique.

 The STR (microsatellites) are frequently used in genetic mapping because the minisatellites are more prevalently present on the telomeric regions of chromosomes thus an accurate mapping can not be done.

 Related article: Genetics Basics: A Beginners Guide To Learn Genetics.